 Tai Chi often introduces adults to a greater sensory awareness and understanding of how their body works.
 Unlike many sports, Tai Chi players don’t respond to a ball or opponent.
 Unlike dance, there is no music.
 The expression “Go with the flow” originated with Taoism, the philosophical underpinnings of Tai Chi.
 Simply follow along and let your body listen.
 We’ve all experienced confusion as we learned Tai Chi, including the instructors, so don’t let this concern you.
 The movements will eventually make sense!

+We are no longer teaching by Zoom, except occasionally in the case of cancellation due to cold weather.
 There are both floor practice (standing or moving upright) and discussions during Zoom classes.
 Your camera is best set so that you can see the instructor as much as possible and secondly, so that your feet and hips can be seen (the more of you, the better) for instruction.
 When we have discussions, we’ll want to see your face!
 You’ll be moving both legs and arms, so your space should allow you to raise both hands to shoulder height, with arms able to be extended in all directions.
 Generally, a practice space of 6’ x 3’ is adequate.

-While classes are being held on Zoom, you’ll need a device such as laptop, PC, tablet, or smartphone.
+To attend Zoom classes, you’ll need a device such as laptop, PC, tablet, or smartphone.
 Your being (or learning to be) proficient at toggling between Speaker and Gallery views, between Mute and Unmute settings, and between Video On and Off will make your Zoom class experience more enjoyable.